CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

 1. On the **AzureFirewall** page, select **Logs (1)** under the Monitoring tab, click on **Firewall Logs (Resource Specific Tables - Preview) (2)** and click on **Run (3)** for **Application rule log**.

     ![](images/a124.png)

+    >**Note: Logs generation can take upto 6 hours to show up.
+Please refer to the screenshot for reference and continue with the next steps**.

 ## **Task 5: IP Groups**